popsolutions/openventilator/05_Electronics/IntervalAndVoltageMotorController/Instructions.md

 - Uses standard 5 A adjustable voltage regulator, which is easy to get and needs only a few extra components

-- Controls for interval time and motor voltage
+- Controls for interval time and motor voltage, in that way indirectly adjusting Respiration Rate and I/E ratio.

-**WARNING: THIS CIRCUIT DOES NOT HAVE ANY ALARMS AND THEREFORE IS UNSAFE TO USE**
+**WARNING: THIS CIRCUIT DOES NOT HAVE ANY ALARMS AND THEREFORE IS UNSAFE TO USE IN A VENTILATOR**

+The inspiration starts later than the motor starts to compress the bellows, because the pump first needs to overcome the pressure already present.
+That's why this controller cannot go to 1:1.
+The actual I/E ratio has been measured to be adjustable from roughly 1:2.5 upwards (at PEEP of 10 cm H2O).
+Not every combination can be made.

 ![Box outside](images/BoxOutside.jpg)